cocos/cocos-docs/en/animation/marionette/animation-graph-basics.md

 ![state-property](animation-graph-basics/state-property.png)

-> The properties that can be set for animation blending and sub-state machines may differ, please refer to the corresponding content below.
+> **Note**: the properties that can be set for animation blending and sub-state machines may differ, please refer to the corresponding content below.

 - The name of the currently selected state will be displayed in yellow font in the **Inspector** tab, for example `Clip Motion` in the above picture, click the gear icon button on the right to rename it.

 - **Speed**: used to set the playback speed of the animation clip attached on the current state, the default is 1, the smaller the value the slower the playback speed.

 - **Animation Clip Motion**: used to specify the animation clip attached on the current state.
-You can drag and drop the clip directly from the **Assets** panel into the **Clip** property box, or you can click the arrow button behind the **Clip** property box to select it directly.
+Drag and drop the clip directly from the **Assets** panel into the **Clip** property box, or click the arrow button behind the **Clip** property box to select it directly.
 Once an animation clip is set, the current state will play the content of the specified animation clip.

   > **Note**: if no animation clip is specified, it will cause problems.